 Deer and Central Parks

-Deer Park is located at the intersection of Dover Street and Kent Street and encompasses about one acre.
+Located at the intersection of Dover and Kent streets, Deer Park encompasses about one acre.
 Central Park is bounded by Columbia Avenue, Park Avenue, and Third Street, and is about six acres in size.
 Both parks are natural, wooded areas that support tree species such as pine, oak, and magnolia.
-Visitors that walk the trails through Central Park are often treated to close views of deer, birds, and other native wildlife.
+Visitors who walk the trails through Central Park often are treated to closeup views of deer, birds, and other native wildlife.

 Grove Park

-Grove Park is located at the intersection of Columbia Avenue and Grove Street near the Visitor's Center and Rehoboth Beach Museum.
+Grove Park is located at the intersection of Columbia Avenue and Grove Street, adjacent to the bike trail and canal dock and near the Visitor's Center and Rehoboth Beach Museum.
 Surrounded by large trees, Grove Park is great for relaxing in the shade on a hot summer day or enjoying a picnic with family and friends.
-There is a "Tot Lot" play area for children and circuit work out equipment for adults, surrounded by a wide paved walking path.
-There are two pavilions for gatherings that are available to rent, restrooms, shuffleboard courts, and many benches.
-Grove Park is also home to the Farmers' Market.

 Lake Gerar

-Lake Gerar is a diverse 15-acre park containing a freshwater lake, children's play area, a fishing pier, trails, open space, and a manicured garden.
-It's located along Lake Avenue at the intersection of Lake Avenue and First Street.
-There is a shaded playground at the northeast section of the park near Henlopen Hotel.
-There are a swing set and picnic table at the lake's west end, near the intersection of Olive Avenue and Lake Avenue.
-The city's Italian garden, Navigator's Park, is also located at the west end of the lake.
+Lake Gerar is a diverse, 15-acre park containing a freshwater lake, children's play area, fishing pier, trails, open space, and a manicured garden.
+It's located along Lake Avenue at the intersection of First Street.
+A shaded playground is located at the northeast section of the park, near the Henlopen Hotel.
+At the lake's west end, near the intersection of Olive and Lake avenues, is a swing set and picnic table.
+The city's Italian garden, Navigator's Park, also is at the west end of the lake.

 Tennis & Pickleball Courts

-The courts are located in the Deauville Beach parking lot and are open daily from 8 a.m. to 7 p.m.
-From Memorial Day through Labor Day court rental is $5 per person per hour and reservations may be made up to a week in advance at www.mindbodyonline.com or in person.
-The remainder of the year the courts are free of charge and available on a first-come first-serve basis.
+Located in the Deauville Beach parking lot, these courts are open from 8 am-7 pm daily.
+Court rental is $20 per person per hour Memorial Day through Labor Day, and reservations may be made up to a week in advance at mindbodyonline.com or in person; the courts are free of charge and available on a first-come, first-served basis the remainder of the year.
+Courts 1 and 2 are lined for tennis only; courts 3 and 4 have pickleball and tennis lines.

 Stockley Street Park